You have no items in your shopping cart.

 How does CUT&RUN work?

+Once guided to the antibody-bound target, the MNase is activated by calcium and cleaves DNA in the immediate vicinity of the binding event.
 The released DNA fragments diffuse into the supernatant and are then collected for standard library preparation.
 Because MNase remains enzymatically active during the reaction, CUT&RUN often generates a broader range of DNA fragment sizes and a more extended signal profile across chromatin regions.

 Mild formaldehyde crosslinking is commonly used to preserve nuclear integrity during the workflow, although the procedure remains substantially gentler than traditional ChIP-seq.